US long-term mortgage rates fall; 30-year at 4.55 percent

 WASHINGTON — Long-term U.S. mortgage rates were flat to lower this week.
 The benchmark 30-year rate marked its fourth decline in the past five weeks.

-Mortgage buyer Freddie Mac says the average rate on 30-year, fixed-rate mortgages was 4.55 percent, down from 4.57 percent last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on 30-year, fixed-rate mortgages was 4.55 percent, down from 4.57 percent last week.
 By contrast, the 30-year rate averaged 3.88 percent a year ago.

 The average rate on 15-year, fixed-rate loans was unchanged from last week at 4.04 percent.